 In this context, The Indira Gandhi Cultural Centre, Indian High Commission, Dhaka had arranged an exhibition of Raghu Rai’s photographs at the Bengal Gallery of fine Arts in Dhaka.
 The legendary photographer was present to inaugurate it.
 A huge number of young people are visiting the exhibition and observing how petrifying life was for the refugees So, the knowledgeable people who desire the new generation to know every inch of the glorious sacrifice of the people of Bangladesh and how India helped us in 1971 are appreciative of this exhibition.
 Suffice it to say that this exhibition has opened an untold chapter in the history of Bangladesh’s agonizing birth and the new generation of Bangladesh will eventually know the great price their forefathers had to pay for the freedom of the nation.

-Swadesh Roy, Executive Editor, The Daily Janakantha, Dhaka, Bangladesh, he can be reached at firstname.lastname@example.org
+Swadesh Roy, Executive Editor, the Janakantha, Dhaka, Bangladesh and regular with the Sri Lanka Guardian.
+He can be reached at firstname.lastname@example.org